gmashik/Matlab_code/README.md

 # Matlab_code
-A few matlab codes written for my AMTH740 course
+A few matlab codes written for my AMTH740 course at the University of Waterloo